The Real World: Las Vegas (2002 season): After filming

 After the cast left the Real World suite, six of them, except for Trishelle, appeared to discuss their experiences both during and since their time on the show, 7 The Hard Way: The Real World Las Vegas Reunion which premiered on April 8, 2003, and was hosted by Hilarie Burton.

 At the 2008 The Real World Awards Bash, Steven, Trishelle and Brynn took home the award for "Steamiest Scene".
 Irulan and Trishelle were also nominated for "Hottest Female", Alton for "Hottest Male", Brynn and Steven for "Best Fight", Alton and Irulan for "Favorite Love Story" (Steven and Trishelle were nominated in the same category as well).

 Trishelle Cannatella appeared in the May 2002 Playboy magazine with other Real World alumni.
 Arissa Hill also posed for the magazine.
 In 2003 Trishelle was a cast member on The Surreal Life, and has played in the Lingerie Bowl, and in Hulk Hogan's Celebrity Championship Wrestling series as "The Red Hot Redneck".
 She also appeared on Fear Factor alongside Mike Mizanin, and at poker events.
 She married John Hensz in 2017.
 Katie Doyle from Road Rules: The Quest was in attendance.
+In 2024, Cannatella competed on the second season of The Traitors.

 Steven Hill married designer Donna Katz in 2007 and welcomed his first son, Riley James David, in 2008.
 The couple divorced in 2010.

 Irulan Wilson and Alton Williams' relationship continued for three years after the show.
 Williams later became a radio host, while Wilson appeared in various documentaries and TV specials like Kill Reality and Real Hot.
 She now works as a photographer in New York City.

 In 2005, Trishelle Cannatella, Steven Hill, Irulan Wilson and Tonya Cooley (from The Real World: Chicago) appeared in the TV movie, The Scorned.

 In 2007, the cast reunited to appear in Reunited: The Real World Las Vegas, a seven-episode spin-off reunion miniseries in which they lived in the same suite they filmed the original series in.
 The mini-series premiered on May 30, 2007 and concluded on July 11, 2007.